ISISComputingGroup/ibex_developers_manual/doc/client/opis/OPI-Creation.md

 Please also make sure your OPI works well for colour blind users, following [these guidelines](../misc/Designing-for-Colour-Blindness).

-If you are converting an existing OPI from the old to the new style, be aware of [these tips and gotchas](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Converting-OPI-to-New-Style-Tips-and-Gotchas).

 There is a script called `check_opi_format.py` in `C:\Instrument\Dev\ibex_gui\base\uk.ac.stfc.isis.ibex.opis` that can help you check certain aspects of a new OPI.
 This script does not replace checking the OPI visually, but should help catch some style errors in OPIs.
 This will iterate over all OPIs in the `C:\Instrument\Dev\ibex_gui\base\uk.ac.stfc.isis.ibex.opis\resources` directory, and write logs to the `C:\Instrument\Dev\ibex_gui\base\uk.ac.stfc.isis.ibex.opis\check_OPI_format_logs` directory by default.
 Other behaviours are described below:

 Usage: